LNR14/web-development/README.md

 # web-development
-#Stack MERN
+#Stack MERN and MEAN
-Just started to upload my tutorial code to github Running and impleementing tutorials and making it better as I go through
+Uploading my projects on github